marksmccann/froyo/docs/api/component.md

 -   type: `object`

 Used to perform for [typechecking](https://www.geeksforgeeks.org/type-checking-in-compiler-design/) on the state properties.
-Typechecking can be very helpful for catching bugs during the development process.
-If you have done [typechecking in React](https://reactjs.org/docs/typechecking-with-proptypes.html#gatsby-focus-wrapper), this is likely a familiar concept.
-In fact, Froyo leverages the same [prop-types](https://github.com/facebook/prop-types) library as React.
+See ["Typechecking State"](../advanced/typechecking-state.md) to learn more.

 ```js
 import PropTypes from 'prop-types';